 Student Learning Outcomes

-A major in Women's Studies consists of a minimum of 36 hours and is distributed as follows:
+A major in Women, Gender, and Sexuality consists of a minimum of 37 hours and is distributed as follows:

-Professional Development.
-Throughout her Wesleyan education each student is given opportunities to explore professional and career choices, and to develop and demonstrate the knowledge and skills essential for professional success.
-Each student will complete a PDE 400 Professional Development Experience and submit a PDE 401 Professional ePortfolio prior to graduation.
-In addition, a Women's Studies major may choose to fulfill the professional development requirement through an internship or field study taken as WST 452.
-It may take the form of volunteer or advocacy work, production of a creative project, or other comparable work experience approved by the Women's Studies chair.
-The student will be monitored by her advisor during her workplace experience and will submit a reflective summary at its conclusion.
+In addition, a Women, Gender, and Sexuality major may choose to fulfill the professional development requirement through an internship or field study taken as WST 452.
+It may take the form of volunteer or advocacy work, production of a creative project, or other comparable work experience approved by the Women, Gender, and Sexuality program chair.
+The student will be monitored by their advisor during their workplace experience and will submit a reflective summary at its conclusion.

 Integrative Experience.
-Women's Studies majors will be encouraged to begin broadly, taking courses in a variety of fields as well as introductory classes in Women's Studies and feminist methodologies.
-As she moves through the program, she will be encouraged to tailor her course of study to meet her own research interests, taking an additional research methods course in her chosen discipline along with upper-level Women's Studies courses that are relevant to her field.
-Through this coursework, she will learn to position herself as a critical specialist on gender and its representations and intersections in her particular area of interest, and, finally, prepare her scholarship for both the Wesleyan community and a larger professional audience.
-In WST 401 offered during the spring of the major's senior year, she will work with her fellow classmates and instructor to complete a scholarly project.
-As the student is completing her interdisciplinary course of study conducted through the lens of focused feminist methodology, this seminar provides her with individual guidance to shape her senior research project, which she may present in the spring symposium and eventually refine for a professional audience.
+Women, Gender, and Sexuality majors will be encouraged to begin broadly, taking courses in a variety of fields as well as introductory classes in Women, Gender, and Sexuality and feminist methodologies.
+As they move through the program, they will be encouraged to tailor their course of study to meet their own research interests, taking an additional research methods course in their chosen discipline along with upper-level Women, Gender, and Sexuality courses that are relevant to their field.
+Through this coursework, they will learn to position themselves as a critical specialist on gender and its representations and intersections in their particular area of interest, and, finally, prepare their scholarship for both the Wesleyan community and a larger professional audience.
+In WGS 401 offered during the spring of the major's senior year, they will work with their fellow classmates and instructor to complete a scholarly project.
+As the student is completing their interdisciplinary course of study conducted through the lens of focused feminist methodology, this seminar provides them with individual guidance to shape their senior research project, which they may present in the spring symposium and eventually refine for a professional audience.

-Minor Requirements: Women's Studies.
-The Women's Studies minor provides students with a basic foundation of the issues, theories, and methods dealt within the discipline.
-Students will be encouraged to connect with Women's Studies majors, faculty, and the community through participation in the various courses, events, and the yearly spring symposium.
+Minor Requirements: Women, Gender, and Sexuality.
+The Women, Gender, and Sexuality minor provides students with a basic foundation of the issues, theories, and methods dealt within the discipline.
+Students will be encouraged to connect with Women, Gender, and Sexuality majors, faculty, and the community through participation in the various courses, events, and the yearly spring symposium.

-A minor in Women's Studies consists of a minimum of 16 hours and is distributed as follows:
+A minor in Women, Gender, and Sexuality consists of a minimum of 18 hours and is distributed as follows:

 Resources for Non-Majors.
-We welcome all students to join our classes; Women's Studies courses offer a theoretical and experiential understanding of how women live in and are understood by our societies.
+We welcome all students to join our classes; Women, Gender, and Sexuality courses offer a theoretical and experiential understanding of how women live in and are understood by our societies.
 This would be an excellent opportunity to make interdisciplinary connections through critical engagement and practical application.
-As most of our majors double with another, the Women's Studies courses compliment most, if not all, majors on campus.
+As most of our majors double with another, Women, Gender, and Sexuality courses complement most, if not all, majors on campus.
 Consider courses in the program (or perhaps a minor or double major) to enhance your own discipline and your life as a woman in this world.

 Postgraduate Opportunities.
 This major will prepare students for a wide variety of professional opportunities, including advocacy, art, business, communication, counseling, education, government, health care, the humanities, law, media, not-for-profit work, social justice, and social service.
-The Women's Studies degree is also excellent preparation for graduate education in humanities, law, and social science fields.
+The Women, Gender, and Sexuality degree is also excellent preparation for graduate education in humanities, law, and social science fields.

 Goal: To study the impact of economic change on women by analyzing how age, sex and race hierarchies modify changes in women's roles in different societies of Asia, Africa and Latin America.